cajohare/AxionLimits/README.md

 ---

 ## Acknowledgements
-Thank you to: Itay Bloch, Maurizio Giannotti, Pablo Quílez, and Javier Redondo, for comments and suggestions.
+Thank you to: Itay Bloch, Maurizio Giannotti, Alex Millar, Pablo Quílez, Javier Redondo and Edoardo Vitagliano for comments and suggestions that helped improve these plots.

 ## To do
 Add plots for axion-edm, axion-gluon, dark photon kinetic mixing...